TalkControl/talk-control-revealjs-extensions/demo/markdown/03-layouts/20_multiple-columns.md

 # Column 2

-Some content
-Some content <!-- .element: class="fragment"-->
+Some content with fragment <!-- .element: class="fragment"-->

 ##++##